-EQUIPMENT CALIBRATED
+EC QUIPMENT CALIBRATED

 Name and Address of Owner of Equipment:

 Type of equipment (eg boom spray, mister):

 Brand:

-Model:
+Model: -

-Serial No.:
+Serial No.: -

 Other Identification:

 TESTING DETAILS

 Name and Address of the Business Conducting the Test:

 Date of Testing:

 Type of Flow Meter Used: Date of Latest Calibration of Flow Meter:

-CALIBRATION RESULTS
+C CALIBRATION RESULTS

-Maximum Mixture Level Volume (litres s)
+Maximum Mixture Level Volume (lit res)

 Incremental Volumes (litres) (as marked on the spray tank):

+(as marked on the spray tank).

 CERTIFICATION

-equipment described above has been calibrated in the normal filling weter.
-Volume indicator marks have been clearly marked on the tank with of fill the tank to that level.
+position using a calibrated flow met The spray mixture tank on the equipment described above has been calibrated in the normal filling position using a calibrated flow meter.
+Volume indicator marks have been clearly marked on the tank with the volume in litres required to fill the tank to that level.

-Drinted Name

-Printed Name Signature Date
+Printed Name / / Signature Date